SendSure

 Step 01

-• Syntax validation against accepted email formatting rules
+• Syntax validation

-• Typo and malformed-domain detection
+• Typo and bad-domain detection

-• Role account, no-reply, and local-part quality screening
+• Role and quality screening

 Step 02